uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/mutual_exclusion/mutex_cls.rst

 **[mutex.mutex]**

-A ``mutex`` is a class that models :doc:`Mutex requirement <../named_requirements/mutexes/mutex>` using an adaptive approach, which is a combination of spinlock and waiting on system primitives.
+A ``mutex`` is a class that models :doc:`Mutex requirement <../named_requirements/mutexes/mutex>` using an adaptive approach, it guarantees: that the thread that can't acquire the lock spins before blocking.
 The ``mutex`` class satisfies all of the mutex requirements described in the [thread.mutex.requirements] section of the ISO C++ standard.
 The ``mutex`` class is not fair or recursive.